-There is no mistaking an elephant for anything else.
-They are the largest living land animal, and have a unique trunk and tusks that no other animal has.
+Elephants are the largest living land animal, and have a unique trunk and tusks.

 The trunk contains more than 40,000 muscles and is capable of both great strength and great dexterity.
 In addition, the elephant has enormous ears that it flaps back and forth as a threat display, or to cool its body.
 Males can grow to 11½ feet tall and weigh 12,000 pounds.
 Females can grow to 9 feet and weigh 6,000 to 10,000 pounds.
 Despite their great bulk they walk in digitigrade fashion, that is, on their toes.